wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-dynamic-data-masking-get-started-portal.md

 You set up dynamic data masking policy in the Azure Management Portal under the Auditing & Security tab for your database.

-> [AZURE.NOTE] To set up dynamic data masking in the Azure Preview portal, see [Get started with SQL Database Dynamic Data Masking (Azure Preview portal)](/documentation/articles/sql-database-dynamic-data-masking-get-started).
+> [AZURE.NOTE] To set up dynamic data masking in the Azure Management Portal, see [Get started with SQL Database Dynamic Data Masking (Azure Management Portal)](/documentation/articles/sql-database-dynamic-data-masking-get-started).

 ### Dynamic data masking permissions